The Connection Between Menopause & Belly Fat

 Hormonal Changes

 During menopause and the years leading up to it (perimenopause), women undergo complex hormonal changes.
-The balance of estrogen and progesterone – which work together during the reproductive years to trigger ovulation and support pregnancy – begins to shift, with levels of both hormones dropping sharply.
+The balance of estrogen, progesterone and testosterone – which work together during the reproductive years to trigger ovulation and support pregnancy – begins to shift, with levels of estrogen and progesterone dropping sharply.
 These changes trigger other hormonal changes that can contribute to weight gain, including:

 • Changes in production of the hunger hormones, leptin and ghrelin.
 Less estrogen causes a decrease in leptin (a natural appetite suppressant) and, when sleep patterns are disrupted, an increase in ghrelin, a hormone that signals hunger and prompts the body to hold onto excess weight.